gatou92/RealTimeLearningTracker/README.md

 res.header("Access-Control-Allow-Headers", "Origin, X-Requested-With, X-Auth-Token, Content-Type, Accept, Authorization, X-CSRFToken, chap, seq, vert");
 ```

+In order to use the https option a valid http certificate and key are needed.
+In our case, we purchased a domain alongside an SSL key and certificate and we binded the domain address with the server address of the remote server.

 To build the connection string to the mongoDB you can change this url on line 25 with your own username, password, server_address of the remote server that hosts mongodb and mongodb database_name.
-In case you want to run the server locally on your machine you need to comment line 25 and uncomment line 24 changing this url on line 24 to you database nam:
+In case you want to run the server locally on your machine you need to comment line 25 and uncomment line 24 changing this url on line 24 to you database name:

 Default server database settings: